-When OV test results do not statistically validate the Quality Acceptance test results, ADOT and IQF jointly investigate the source of non-validation.
+- 44 When OV test results do not statistically validate the Quality Acceptance test results, ADOT and - 45 IQF jointly investigate the source of non-validation.
 In addition to the need to investigate the non-validation, the material in question must be immediately evaluated to determine if it can be left in place or has to be removed, reworked, or repaired.
 If material is to remain incorporated into the Project, the material in question will be evaluated using the process described in this section.
-IQF or ADOT may exercise engineering judgment to determine whether the material will

-1 perform its intended purpose.
-There are four possible combinations of passing and failing
+IQF or ADOT may exercise engineering judgment to determine whether the material will perform its intended purpose.
+There are four possible combinations of passing and failing results between the OV and Quality Acceptance test results.
+See Figure 2 for a flowchart of this process.

-- 2 results between the OV and Quality Acceptance test results.
-See Figure 2 for a flowchart of this 3 process. - A. Both the OV and Quality Acceptance test results are within specification limits. - Although statistical validation has not occurred, both the OV and IQF test results are 5 6 within the established specification limits; thus, material quality in question is considered 7 acceptable. - 8 B. OV test results are within specification limits and Quality Acceptance test results are 9 outside of specification limits. - 10 Material may be left in place if the IQF determines that engineering judgment may be 11 used to accept the material or if the material is accepted through the NCR process. - 12 C. Both the OV and Quality Acceptance test results are outside of the specification limits. - 13 Material may be left in place if the IQF determines that engineering judgment may be 14 used to accept the material or if the material is accepted through the NCR process.
-The 15 acceptance of material is subject to one of the two scenarios below. - 16 1.
-OV test results indicate reasonable conformance with specification requirements.
-17 and ADOT exercises engineering judgment to concur with acceptance of material 18 based on the IQF's engineering judgment or through the NCR process. - 2.
-OV test result does not indicate reasonable conformance with specification requirement.
-ADOT makes decision on acceptability based solely on OV test results and ADOT's percentage within limits (PWL) analysis.
-Based on this analysis, ADOT makes a determination and documents whether the material may be left in place. - 23 If the material is reworked, the IQF must perform a fixed test at the ADOT OV failed location followed by random-independent tests by both the IQF and ADOT.
-Random-24 25 independent test results representing material prior to rework should be excluded from new statistical analyses.
-26 - D. OV test results are outside of specification limits, but Quality Acceptance test results are within specification limits. - 29 Material may be left in place if the IQF determines that engineering judgment may be 30 used to accept the material or if the material is accepted through the NCR process.
-This 31 is subject to ADOT response in the two scenarios below. - 32 1.
-OV test result indicates reasonable conformance with specification requirements.
-33 ADOT exercises engineering judgment to concur with acceptance of material based 34 on the IQF's engineering judgment or through the NCR process. - 35 2.
-OV test result does not indicate reasonable conformance with specification 36 requirement. - a.
-ADOT makes decision on acceptability based solely on OV test results and ADOT's percentage within limits (PWL) analysis; or - 39 b.
-Both parties agree to referee testing as outlined in Section 14 - Referee Testing.
-40 Based on the results of referee testing, a determination is made and documented on whether the material may be left in place.
+- A. Both the OV and Quality Acceptance test results are within specification limits. - Although statistical validation has not occurred, both the OV and IQF test results are within the established specification limits; thus, material quality in question is considered acceptable. - B. OV test results are within specification limits and Quality Acceptance test results are outside of specification limits. - Material may be left in place if the IQF determines that engineering judgment may be used to accept the material or if the material is accepted through the NCR process. - C. Both the OV and Quality Acceptance test results are outside of the specification limits. - Material may be left in place if the IQF determines that engineering judgment may be used to accept the material or if the material is accepted through the NCR process.
+The acceptance of material is subject to one of the two scenarios below. - 1.
+OV test results indicate reasonable conformance with specification requirements, and ADOT exercises engineering judgment to concur with acceptance of material based on the IQF's engineering judgment or through the NCR process. - 2.
+OV test results do not indicate reasonable conformance with specification requirement.
+IQF then performs fixed tests at the OV failed test locations.
+Based on the results of the previously completed (OV and IQF) tests, the additional IQF fixed test results and the subsequent investigation discussions between ADOT and Developer, ADOT makes a determination on whether the material may be left in place and ADOT records the disposition. - If the material is reworked, the IQF must perform a fixed test at the ADOT OV failed location followed by random-independent tests by both the IQF and ADOT.
+Random-independent test results representing material prior to rework should be excluded from new statistical analyses. - D. OV test results are outside of specification limits, but Quality Acceptance test results are within specification limits. - Material may be left in place if the IQF determines that engineering judgment may be used to accept the material or if the material is accepted through the NCR process.
+This is subject to ADOT response in the two scenarios below. - OV test result indicates reasonable conformance with specification requirements.
+ADOT exercises engineering judgment to concur with acceptance of material based on the IQF's engineering judgment or through the NCR process. - OV test result does not indicate reasonable conformance with specification requirement.
+IQF then performs fixed tests at the OV failed test locations.
+Based on the results of the previously completed (OV and IQF) tests, the additional IQF fixed test results and the subsequent investigation discussions between ADOT and